ukcp-data/ukcp18-data-factory/instructions/ukcp18/ls2-derived-proj-instructions.md

 ## Overview

 This guidance should be considered as provisional.
-It has been written to help the scientists generating NetCDF files for Land Strand 2 Synthetic Projections so that they can provide data suitable for the CEDA Archive and the UKCP User Interface tools.
+It has been written to help the scientists generating NetCDF files for Land Strand 2 Derived Projections so that they can provide data suitable for the CEDA Archive and the UKCP User Interface tools.